syncfusion-content/windowsforms-docs/WindowsForms/Domain-UpDown/SpinButton.md

 control: DomainUpdownExt
 documentation: ug
 ---
-# Spinbutton in Windows Forms Domain UpDown (DomainUpdownExt)
+# Spin button in Windows Forms Domain UpDown (DomainUpdownnext)

 This section will discuss the properties which controls the alignment and orientation of the spin button in a DomainUpDownExt control.